 Russian drillers accessed Subglacial Lake Vostok during the 2011-12 season, and then during 2012-13 successfully recovered about a 30mlong ice core of the frozen lake water that entered the borehole the year before.
 The British attempted to access subglacial Lake Ellsworth in the interior of West Antarctica in 2012-13 but unfortunately were stopped due to operational problems during drilling.
 The US successfully penetrated and sampled subglacial Lake Whillans upstream from the Siple Coast grounding line during the 2012-13 season.
-The new drill built for drilling Lake Whillans includes a filtration unit and UV- light system to clean the drilling water and provide clean access to the subglacial environment.
-The data from the recent drilling into Lake Whillans is still being processed but initial results indicate that the filtration technology was successful at reducing microbial bioload in the drilling fluid in accordance with the Antarctic Treaty Code of Conduct.
+The new drill built for drilling Lake Whillans includes a filtration unit and UV- treatment system to decrease contaminants in the drilling water and provide clean access to the subglacial environment (Priscu et al. 2013).
+The filtration technology was successful at reducing microbial bioload in the drilling fluid in accordance with the Antarctic Treaty Code of Conduct http://icedrill.org/documents/view.shtml?id=10 57.